 Bilmes served as Assistant Secretary and Chief Financial Officer of the U.S. Department of Commerce under President Clinton.
-She currently serves as a Presidential appointee on the US Department of Interior National Park System Advisory Board.
-She serves on the Board of Directors of the Institute for Veterans and Military Families at Syracuse University and Economists for Peace and Security, well as on several private and non-profit boards of directors.
-She was a member of the prestigious "Second Century" Commission on the future of the US National Parks.
+She is currently serving a second four-year term as the sole United States member of the United Nations Committee of Experts on Public Administration, appointed by the UN Secretary General.
+Previously she served for eight years as a Presidential appointee on the U.S. Department of Interior National Park System Advisory Board and the U.S. Department of Labor Veterans Employment Advisory Board.
+She serves on the board of directors of the Institute for Veterans and Military Families at Syracuse University and Economists for Peace and Security, as well as on several private and non-profit boards of directors.
+She was a member of the prestigious "Second Century" Commission on the future of the U.S. National Parks.

 Bilmes previously worked in London, Madrid and Moscow with the Boston Consulting Group.
 She is a member of the Council on Foreign Relations, a Fellow of the National Academy of Public Administration and an affiliate of the Mossavar-Rahmani Center for Business and Government, the Taubman Center for State and Local Government, the Belfer Center for Science and International Affairs, and the Rappaport Center for Greater Boston.
-She holds a BA and MBA from Harvard University and has also taught and studied at Oxford University.
+She holds a BA and MBA from Harvard University and a D.Phil from the University of Oxford, where she is also an Adjunct Professor.
 She is the daughter of a World War II veteran.